pmonks/wreck/README.md

-;; Complex example that composes a medium sized regex from just a few ;; easy-to-read statements (from the unit tests)
+;; A more complex example that composes a longer regex from just a few easy-to-read statements ;; (from the unit tests)

 (def lorl-re (re/grp (re/or' #"Lesser" #"Library" #"\s+or\s+")))  ; "Lesser" or "Library", but
                                                                   ; in any order, or either